nushell/nushell.github.io/commands/docs/help_aliases.md

 ```

-search for string in alias names and usages
+search for string in alias names and descriptions
 ```nu
 > help aliases --find my-alias